zuri-training/Pro_Team_41_Chunk-File/README.md

 A platform that accepts CSV or JSON large files, and break them into smaller bits.

 ## Background
-This project chunking is a project initiative introduced by the Zuri team.
+This project, ***ChunkIT***, is a project initiative introduced by the Zuri team.
 It is useful for anyone sharing large documents.
 Chunking is simply the process of splitting large files into smaller files called chunks without losing their content or quality.

 ## Objectives
 - To solve problems regarding issues of having large CSV and JSON files